Mary Marvel: The New 52/DC Rebirth

 The DC Universe was rebooted in 2011 with the New 52 line of comics.
 In the current continuity, Mary appears as Mary Bromfield, making her debut in Justice League (vol. 2) #8 in 2012.
 She is the oldest kid living in the Vázquezes' foster home, along with Billy Batson, Freddy Freeman, Eugene Choi, Darla Dudley, and Pedro Peña.
+Whether or not this Mary is still Billy's long-lost sister is not yet known.

 Mary was the second child placed with the Vázquezes, having run away from an abusive home at a young age.
 Polite and well-mannered, Mary functions as the unofficial "den mother", looking after her foster siblings.
 When Billy arrives at the Vázquez home and gains the power to become Shazam, he shares his powers with his foster siblings.
 By saying the magic word "Shazam!"
 Mary can become an adult superhero with a red uniform similar to that of the traditional Mary Marvel.
+Later, after Mary loses her powers, she is re-gifted divine abilities by various female deities, making her empowerment separate to Billy's.
+Her new patron deities are Selene, Wonder Woman's mother Hippolyta, Artemis, Zephyrus, Aurora, and Minerva.

 Powers and abilities

-As Billy's twin, Mary shared Billy's ability to transform into a superhero by speaking the name of the wizard Shazam.
-In her petite superpowered state, Mary Marvel originally wore a red short-sleeved blouse and red skirt lined with gold trim, which included a lightning bolt insignia and cape.